10 Best Mini Trampolines & Rebounders in the UK – With Buying Guide!

 - Look for galvanized frames (these frames do not rust as easily)

-- Look for springless trampolines that use elastic cords (bungee cord rebounders are supposed to give best lymphatic drainage)
+- Look for springless trampolines that use elastic cords (bungee cord rebounders are supposed to give the best lymphatic drainage)

 - f in doubt, contact the manufacturer about the warranty and spare parts availability